dgelman/TidyDataProject/CodeBook.md

 Tidydata.txt consists of data arranged into the following 5 columns:

 1. subject_ID
-+ ID of each participant, numbered 1 to 30
++ID of each participant, numbered 1 to 30
-+ Source: /test/subject_test.txt and /train/subject_train.txt files
++Source: /test/subject_test.txt and /train/subject_train.txt files
-+ Units: unitless
++Units: unitless

 2. subject_type
 + Subjects were grouped into test or training groups so that prediction models could be trained and then tested on separate individuals' data.
 This column holds the value of "test" or "train"